Moseley Square, Glenelg: 1995 International Tattoo

 Moseley Square was the venue for what was styled "Sensational Adelaide International Tattoo" between 23 November and 3 December 1995, starting at sunset.
 The event had the Centenary monument as a backdrop and the audience of around 3,000 was seated grandstand-fashion on three sides.

 Inspired by the Edinburgh Tattoo, it featured bands from the Royal Scots Dragoon Guards, Brigade of Gurkhas, Royal Australian Navy and South Australian Police Force, plus demonstrations from a quartet of flag wavers from Umbria and a composition "Celtic Dreaming" for didgeridoo, bodhrán and bagpipe.
 A VHS recording of highlights from the concerts was produced and marketed by the ABC.

 The Square has undergone some refurbishment during the 2000s.

+Tram stop

+Moseley Square is also the location of the final stop on the Glenelg tram line.